How to sleep better: 9 tips that could help you tonight

 9 tips for a better night’s sleep

-Speaking of walks, carving out two to five hours a week for moderate-to-vigorous aerobic exercise could improve your ZZZs by helping you cruise into sleep more quickly and helping you snooze more deeply once you do, according to the latest physical activity guidelines from the U.S. Department of Health and Human Services.
-And sure, two hours may sound like a lot of time to be exercising, but it boils down to as little as 20 minutes a day.
+Speaking of walks, carving out two to five hours a week for moderate-to-vigorous aerobic exercise could improve your ZZZs by helping you cruise into sleep more quickly and helping you snooze more deeply once you do, according to the latest guidelines from the U.S. Department of Health and Human Services.
+And sure: Two hours may sound like a lot of time to be exercising, but it boils down to as little as 20 minutes a day.
 Aim for activities that quicken your breath and get your heart pumping.
-In addition to brisk walking, options include cycling, jogging and dancing like no-one's watching in your living room.
+In addition to brisk walking, options include cycling, swimming laps, playing tennis, and dancing like a fool in your living room.
 Pick something you enjoy!

-4. Choose a mattress that passes the “me” test
+Choose a mattress that passes the “me” test.

 It goes without saying that an uncomfortable sleeping surface will keep you from getting the rest you need.
-So if your lumpy mattress is leaving you sore, it’s probably time to ditch it.
-And if a mattress company claims they’ve cracked the code to superlative sleep?
+So, if your lumpy mattress is leaving you sore, it’s probably time to ditch it.
+Just note: A recent boom in the mattress industry has given rise to lots of competing companies claiming they’ve cracked the code to superlative sleep.
 Don’t believe the hype, Kirsch cautions.
-Comfort is highly subjective, he says, and the best mattress - whether soft, firm, made of memory foam, or constructed with coils - is one that feels good to you personally.
+Comfort is highly subjective, he says, and the best mattress—whether soft, firm, made of memory foam, or constructed with coils—is one that feels good to you personally.
 Shop around and test mattresses in person, or if you’re buying a mattress online, make sure there’s a forgiving return policy in case it’s not a fit for you.

-This one’s for the millions of people who are frequently kept awake at night by racing thoughts.
-Simply practicing mindfulness - described as focused attention on the present moment, without judgment - may dial down “cognitive arousal” (read: stress) enough help you drift off, the 2015 Sleep Medicine Reviews analysis suggests.
+This one’s for the millions of people who are frequently kept awake at night by racing thoughts: Simply practicing mindfulness—described as focused attention on the present moment, without judgment—may dial down “cognitive arousal” (read: stress) enough to help you drift off, the 2015 Sleep Medicine Reviews analysis suggests.
 Even better, mindfulness doesn’t have to add a ton of extra time to your bedtime routine.
-Try taking a few minutes to sit quietly and focus on your breath, in and out, and notice the sensation of your body relaxing.
-Or try a short guided meditation from a provider like Headspace to help turn down the day’s static in your brain.
-WW members can access a range of free, curated mini meditations from Headspace in the WW app.
+Try taking a few minutes to sit quietly and focus on your breath—in and out—and notice the sensation of your body relaxing.
+Or try a short guided meditation from a provider like Headspace (free on the WW app) to help turn down the day’s static in your brain.

 When it comes to effects on sleep, alcohol can be a little trickier than caffeinated drinks, Tal says.
 While a glass or two of wine might seem to promote ZZZs by making people feel pleasantly drowsy, alcohol can actually undermine sleep quality in the second half of the night, he explains.
 As a general practice, it might be best to enjoy your last drink at least four hours before bedtime, suggests a 2019 study of 700 adults in the journal Sleep.

-Now that we’ve covered the importance of a comfy mattress, let’s talk about the rest of your sleep space, especially lighting and temperature.
-Research hints at some quick adjustments you might want to consider making tonight: dim the lights in your environment about an hour before bed, which helps the brain recognise that sleepytime is nigh.
-If you have control of a thermostat, adjust your room temperature to about 18 degrees Celsius, a thermal sweet spot that seems to keep sleepers comfortably warm without overheating.
-If you like natural fragrances, the scent of lavender (say, in the form of an essential oil diffuser) might have a calming effect.
+Now that we’ve covered the importance of a comfy mattress, let’s talk about the rest of your sleep space—especially lighting and temperature.
+Research hints at some quick adjustments you might want to consider making tonight: Dim the lights in your environment about an hour before bed, which helps the brain recognize that sleepytime is nigh.
+If you have control of a thermostat, adjust your room temperature to about 65 degrees Fahrenheit, a thermal sweet spot that seems to keep sleepers comfortably warm without overheating.
+If you like natural fragrances, the scent of lavender—say, in the form of an essential oil diffuser—might have a calming effect.